Metro and Apple roll out mobile payment system in virtual wallet and new app

 The transit system canceled the $25 million project months later citing a lack of interest.
 Smartphones have since become essential in everyday life, and customers have been clamoring for a mobile payment system.

-A 2019 research study paid for by Metro also found that technology used to run SmarTrip cards was “becoming increasingly outdated.”
+A 2019 research study also found that technology used to run SmarTrip cards was “becoming increasingly outdated.”

+“With poor user experience, [Metro] risks losing users to other more effortless and seamless modes of transportation, like Uber, Lyft, Bikeshare, and others,” the report said.
+It found that Metro’s SmarTrip card system was difficult to learn, requiring a user to tap the card to reload at kiosks and again after paying.

-Metro’s new app includes alerts, real-time arrival of trains and a trip planning feature.
+Metro’s new app includes alerts, real-time train arrivals and a trip planning feature.

 “At the end of the day, you know, this is about customers,” Wiedefeld said.
 “It’s about attracting customers.
 So that’s where the payoff is.”